 I made my way to the canyon rim for both sunrise and sunset every day but one.
 Both shows were spectacular, but sunsets were pretty crowded everywhere we went (except on that secret trail).
 Sunrise was a different story – perfectly quiet, except for the singing birds.
 I set my alarm for 4:20 am, left the kids snoozing in their tent, and made my way through the park each morning.
 I’m sure there are lots of beautiful places to watch the sun come up on the rim, but my favorite was Moran Point, which provided a great view of both east and west.
 We were lucky enough to witness the full moon setting one morning while the sun bathed the canyon in its warm glow.
 More magic.

-The Grand Canyon is Surprisingly Dog Friendly
+The Grand Canyon and Desert View Campground are Surprisingly Dog Friendly

 As much as I love traveling with dogs, I don’t usually bring them to the national parks.
 I have not found the parks to be very dog friendly, and there are so many other beautiful destinations (national forests) that are.
-The Grand Canyon is a definite exception.
+Grand Canyon National Park is a definite exception.
 Perhaps it’s because there is less emphasis on wildlife at the Grand Canyon, but we saw dogs just about everywhere.
 They are allowed in all of the campgrounds, within Grand Canyon Village, and on the Rim Trail.
 They are not allowed on the trails into the canyon, but there is an onsite kennel in Grand Canyon Village if you feel the need to explore without your dog.

 California Condors are Thriving in the Grand Canyon